0xknwn/starknet-modular-account/docs/SDKS-MULTISIG.md

 node dist/03-execute-tx.js
 ```

-You are now getting an error saying the signatire is now invalid like below:
+You are now getting an error saying the signature is invalid like below:

 ```output
 Execution failed.